OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:40

-Then Jesus said, “Did I not tell you that if you believe, you will see the glory of God?”
+Then Jesus said, “Did I not tell you that if you have faith, you will see the glory of God?”

 ## John 11:41

-So they took away the stone.
-Then Jesus looked up and said, “Father, I thank You that You have heard Me.
+Then they took away the stone.
+At this, Jesus looked up and said, “Father, I thank You that You have heard Me.

 ## John 11:42

-I knew that You always hear Me, but I said this for the benefit of the people standing here, that they may believe that You sent Me.”
+I know that You always hear Me, but I say this for the benefit of the people standing here, that they may believe that You sent Me.”

 ## John 11:43

-When He had said this, Jesus called in a loud voice, “Lazarus, come out!”
+After saying this, Jesus called in a loud voice, “Lazarus, come out!”

 ## John 11:44